-The employer should not consider BIM in isolation but ensure that an overarching digital strategy for their organisation, programme and projects is created with a focus on relational databases and use cases for application of their data.
+The employer should not consider Building Informaiton Modelling (BIM) in isolation but ensure that an overarching digital strategy for their organisation, programme and projects is created with a focus on relational databases and use cases for application of their data.
 In most cases the data, especially non-graphical data such as cost will not live in the 3D BIM but will link across to other employer data bases as illustrated in the diagram from Crossrail below.

-Understanding the Asset Information Model needs, data sources and information views is a good starting point, starting with the end in mind.
-Recognising the data use cases from the static built assets, building maintenance systems etc. will help define information requirements and systems architecture.
-An employer may already have computer based information systems for operational data it is however important that these systems follow the quality assurance and information governance standards established in the suite of PAS documents.
+Understanding the Asset Information Model (AIM) needs, data sources and information views is a good starting point, starting with the end in mind.
+Recognising the data use cases from the static built assets, building maintenance systems, asset registers etc. will help define information requirements and systems architecture.
+An employer may already have computer based information systems for operational data however it is important that these systems follow the quality assurance and information governance standards established in the suite of BIM Level 2 standards and documents.

 The employer should consider a Master Data Management approach with a focus on: Structured data - Asset definitions, Deliverable templates and Information metrics.
 This will require clear definition of common data standards and information management processes to support an integrated asset life-cycle.
 In most cases the main objective of such a strategy will be the provision of a “one source of truth” that can be easily accessed and referred to during the operational delivery or estate management.